ranjodh-kaur/PPS_2022/2221010/TutorialProgram2.md

-## Tutorial program2: To write a code to enter any charactre using scanf and arrays
+## Tutorial program2: To write a code to enter any character using scanf and arrays

 #include <stdio.h>